vidigaljoao/vidigaljoao.github.io/_posts/2019-08-22-data-mining.md

 <p style='text-align: justify;'> As a knowledge discovery process, it typically involves data cleaning, data integration, data selection, data transformation, pattern discovery, pattern evaluation, and knowledge presentation.</p>

-<p style='text-align: justify;'>Here, I am just going briefly on the major data mining methods and techniques used in the process of decision making.
+<p style='text-align: justify;'>I will cover some of the major data mining methods and techniques used nowadays in the process of decision making.
  Methods like:</p>

 * Data preprocessing
 * Pattern mining